Ahsanullah University of Science and Technology: Campus

 The permanent campus of the university has been built on 5-bighas (1.676 acres) of land at Tejgaon Industrial Area which is located in the heart of Dhaka City.

 The 10-storied building including 2-level basement has a total floor area of more than 4 lac sq.ft.
 It is the first ever permanent campus built by any private universities in Bangladesh.

-Continuous power and water supply is ensured by its own two generators, each of 1000 KVA, 2500 KVA sub-station and 4-inch diameter deep tube-well.

 The campus also provides facilities for co-curricular activities like common rooms (male & female), indoor game rooms, etc. as well as space for car parking and heavy machinery labs in the basements.